Welcome to our program offerings!

 We offer the programs outlined below:

 Goals are established by staff for each riding client.
-Lessons are designed to achieve these goals while clients experience personal growth exercising skills riding a horse - usually with leaders and sidewalkers.
+Lessons are designed to achieve these goals as clients experience personal growth while riding a horse - usually with leaders and sidewalkers.
 Goals may include physical, emotional, or cognitive progression.
 Each of these targeted needs demonstrate growth during the sessions as clients bond with their horses.

 Although physical limitations may keep some clients from riding, they can still participate at HorsePower.
 The act of grooming and bonding with a horse can provide physical, emotional, and cognitive stimulation.
 These clients are supervised and led through activities by staff and volunteers.